-Eighteen seats across all 16 wards were being contested, with double headers due to resignations in Bitterne Park, won by the Tories, and Peartree, won by Labour.
+Eighteen seats across all 16 wards were being contested, with double headers due to resignations in Bitterne Park, won by the Tories, and Peartree,

 Labour, who had 19 councillors, needed to hold two seats and gain six to take overall control of the council for the first time since 1999.